-- D. Be creative. - 1.
+- A. Be prepared to participate fully, and increasingly as the mediation proceeds. - B. Be prepared to talk more than your lawyer. - C. Talk with the other party. - D. Be creative. - 1.
 Know your BATNA. - 2.
-Understand thoroughly and describe own interests and needs. - Listen and try to understand thoroughly other side's BATNA, interests and needs. - 4.
-Objectively assess value of case to each party. - Objectively assess risks of not settling to each party. - Avoid ad hominem attacks. - 7.
+Understand thoroughly and describe own interests and needs. - 3.
+Listen and try to understand thoroughly other side's BATNA, interests and needs. - 4.
+Objectively assess value of case to each party. - 5.
+Objectively assess risks of not settling to each party. - 6.
+Avoid ad hominem attacks. - 7.
 Explore ways to share important information with other side -- even confidential information. - E. Be prepared to share views -- even highly sensitive and confidential information -- with mediator. - 1.
 Mediator will ask what the party wanted out of the deal now in dispute. - 2.
 Mediator will ask what the party's goal is today. - F. Express emotion. - G. But be controlled, be firm, be informed, be objective and be confident.